 Now, with MQTT QoS 1, things get a little more complex.
-The broker will send a message via MQTT at least once and will continue sending it until the broker receives an acknowledgement.
+The publisher will send a message at least once and will continue sending it until the broker receives an acknowledgement.

 How MQTT QoS 1 works

 For instance, a connection drops during message sending.
-In this case, once it is restored, your client will send the publish packet again.
+In this case, once it is restored, the publisher will send the PUBLISH packet again.

 We consider MQTT QoS 1 a pesky alarm clock that will not stop!
 At least it gets you up for work.